avaneev/biteopt/README.md

 		cost += 1e10 * ( 1.0 + pns );
 	}

-In essence, this method transforms each penalty value into a cubic penalty value, places each penalty value into its own "stratum", and also applies a "barrier value".
-The barrier value is suitably large for most practical constraint programming problems.
+In essence, this approach transforms each penalty value into a cubic penalty value, places each penalty value into its own "stratum" (via "pnsi" offset), and also applies a "barrier value".
+The barrier value (1e10) is suitably large for most practical constraint programming problems.

 See `constr.cpp` for an example of constraint programming. `constr2.cpp` is an example of non-linear constraint programming with both non-equalities and